Ryanb58/ryanb58.github.io/content/posts/2022-06-06-bye-bye-semantic-versioning-say-hello-to-gitdate.md

 - Customers now have visibility into the last time their software was updated.

 #### Possible Cons:
 - Multiple builds on the same day?
-You'd been access to the git repo to figure out which came first.
+You would need access to the git repo to figure out which came first.
 - Customers now have visibility into the last time their software was updated.

 If you have an opinion or suggestion, please leave it in the comments below.